NBKRedSpy/QM_AutoLoadGame/SteamReadMe.txt

 [h1]Quasimorph Auto Load Save[/h1]

+[h1]Important![/h1]

+This is a temporary version that supports the 0.8.6 beta.
+The non beta version [i]must[/i] be uninstalled.
+When the 0.8.6 becomes the main version, this mod will be deleted.

+[h1]Docs[/h1]

 When loading the game, the mod will automatically load the last game loaded after three seconds.
 The delay is configurable.